Druspect/druspect/README.md

 # Hello World! 👋

 I'm Druspect — a System Analyst, automation engineer, geologist, and passionate learner.
-I am currently in a deep dive into the realms of Seismic Stratigraphic interpretation using machine learning algorithms, and applied AI research using HPC resources!
+I am currently in a deep dive into the realms of seismic stratigraphic interpretation using machine learning algorithms, and applied AI research using HPC resources!

 ## About Me 🚀